ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/alibaba/scaling-with-alibaba.md

 -   Select VPC Network and click Next Advanced Configurations
     ![image.png](@site/static/img/image(27).png)

 -   Add SSH key pair, Instance name and User Data details as follows.
-Right now, copy the text below, change the "{MongoIP}" field with the MongoDB IP Address in the script and paste it to the "User data".
+Right now, copy the text below, change the `{MongoIP}` field with the MongoDB IP Address in the script and paste it to the "User data".

 ```